 Background: Previously, we showed that a strengthening intervention based on the presence or absence of motor evoked potentials (MEPs) in the affected upper extremity (UE) was effective in improving strength and function in chronic stroke survivors.
 Here, we investigated the long-term benefit of this intervention in a subset of participants (n=25) at 1-year.

 Methods: Participants underwent transcranial magnetic stimulation (TMS) at baseline to detect the presence of MEPs in the affected UE to assess corticospinal integrity.
 Participants were then stratified into three training groups based on the size of the MEPs, i.e., a low (LI; MEPs<50 μV), moderate (MI; MEPs 50-120 μV) or high (HI; MEPs> 120 μV) intensity.
 In each group, participants performed adjusted strengthening exercises with their UE 3X/week for 4 weeks.
 Assessments were performed at baseline, 1-week after and, 1-year post-intervention.
-Assessments consisted of assessment of motor impairment (Fugl-Meyer Stroke Assessment−FMA, grip strength−GS) and UE function (Box and Block test−BBT
+Assessments consisted of assessment of motor impairment (Fugl-Meyer Stroke Assessment−FMA, grip strength−GS) and UE function (Box and Block test−BBT).

+A mixed ANOVA was conducted to compare changes in clinical measures over time, followed by post-hoc pairwise Wilcoxon signed rank tests with Holm-Bonferroni correction where necessary.

-and grip strength−GS.
-Wilcoxon signed-rank test was used to compare clinical scores between the follow-up and post-intervention.
+The Wilcoxon signed-rank test was applied to compare changes in clinical measures over time.

 Results: Owing to the small number of participants in the LI and MI groups, these participants were merged into a single LI group (n=8).
 Results showed that following the MEP-based tailored training program, both the LI and HI groups maintained their gains in UL function over time [FMA: p = 0.18; BBT: p = 0.83; GS: p = 0.72].